awmoha/awmoha/README.md

 <br >

 - 📫 How to reach me: mohammad.awad0110@gmail.com.
-- ⚡ Fun fact: I play games and go to the GYM very often.
+- ⚡ Fun fact: I playing games "FIFA ;)", simning and working out at the gym.

 </details>